Reward Models Inherit Value Biases from Pretraining: Limitations Conclusion

 \subsubsection{Reproducibility Statement}

-To ensure full reproducibility of our results, all code is available on GitHub at \url{https://github.com/brchristian/reward_models_inherit_value_biases_from_pretraining}.
-This includes training scripts for RM training, prompt generation, exhaustive-token-search inference, computing MWLR scores, and reproducing all figures and statistical tests.
+To ensure full reproducibility of our results, all code and data are publicly available.
+Code for prompt generation, exhaustive-token-search inference, computing MWLR scores, and reproducing all figures and statistical tests is available at \url{https://github.com/brchristian/reward_models_inherit_value_biases_from_pretraining}.